 9. Freebies: Joining bonuses, demo accounts, specialized charting packages, great research, real-time news flow are some of the free stuff you get in the Forex market.

-10. FOREX has a 24 hours 5 days access which makes it easier and better for anyone to make transaction at anytime.
+10. FOREX has a 24 hours 5 days access which makes it easier and better for anyone to make transactions at any time.

 11. FOREX market is a very transparent market.
-In other words there is accountability of all trades taking place.
+In other words, there is the accountability of all trades taking place.

 12. FOREX is a very large market having enormous liquidity i.e assets could be changed into cash.

 13. FOREX is easy to start with a minimum of $300 even less, making it possible for anyone to be involved.